On computing and the complexity of computing higher-order $U$-statistics, exactly: A New Algorithm of Computing -Statistics

 We use several concrete examples to illustrate the above definition.

-\begin{example}[Correspondence between the \Einsum{} notation and the decomposition graph] Figure~\ref{fig:graphs_examples} below illustrates several examples of decomposition graphs associated with different decomposition signatures.
+\begin{example}[\Einsum{} notations and its decomposition graphs] Figure~\ref{fig:graphs_examples} below illustrates several examples of decomposition graphs associated with different decomposition signatures.
 The underlying idea is to treat each index in $\calA$ as a vertex and to add an edge between two vertices whenever the corresponding indices co-occur in the same tuple.
 Repeated tuples do not create multiple edges (see Figures~\ref{fig:graph_hoif_4_2} and~\ref{fig:graph_hoif_4_5}).
 Moreover, different decomposition signatures can yield the same decomposition graph (see Figures~\ref{fig:graph_motif_4} and~\ref{fig:graph_same_motif_4}).

 \end{example}

 We are ready to present the following ``optimistic'' estimate of the time complexity of the \Einsum{} operation.
 The proof of the proposition below is deferred to Appendix~\ref{app:complexity_einsum}.